AMS Teacher Education Instructor Academy

 The AMS Teacher Education Instructor Academy responds to these needs.
 Rigorous, advanced, and staffed by leaders in the field, the 2-year-long program provides the training instructors need to prepare Montessori teacher educators who are able to take on their work skillfully, reflectively, confidently—and ultimately, successfully.

 We currently offer an Inaugural Instructor Academy for Elementary I – II (October 2020 launch).
-The plan is to launch the next academy in early 2022.
+We will launch another academy, for another credential level (TBD), in October 2021.

 While we cannot guarantee employment for graduates, we will proudly facilitate connections with them and directors of our affiliated teacher education programs